Editor's note: This article was originally published June 25, 2012.

-The council established a residential beekeeping permit program for North Redondo Beach resident Ed Garcia at the beginning of June after North Redondo Beach resident Ed Garcia petitioned the council for a permit.
+The council established a residential beekeeping permit program at the beginning of June after North Redondo Beach resident Ed Garcia petitioned the council for a permit.
 At the time, the municipal code considered beekeeping a nuisance unless people who wanted to keep hives in their back yards received a permit from the city council.

 In the past 100 years, Garcia was only the fourth person to request such permission, according to a report from city staff.

 For an annual fee of $45, people who wish to keep hives in their back yards can apply for a permit.